ldebski/Azure-funcitons-OCR-process/readme.md

 - ocrstorageaccountdemo_STORAGE - Storage Account Connection string

 Those variables are used in `OCR-function/__init__.py` or in `OCR-function/function.json` files.

+Additionally all python libraries needed are specified in `OCR-function/requirements.txt` file.

 ## Additional information